An Uncomplicated Indulgence

 - Unsalted butter at room temperature – it’s very important to have the butter at room temperature for it to cream properly with the sugar allowing the mixture to trap in air which will then help the cake expand when baking.
 This will give the cake a nice soft texture.
 To speed up the process of bringing it to room temperature, cut it into small cubes and microwave it on low for 6-8 seconds at a time.
 It should be soft enough to indent with your fingers but still holds its shape.

-- 3 large eggs at room temperature – it’s important for the eggs to be at room temperature as well.
+- Eggs at room temperature - Use large size.
+It's important for the eggs to be at room temperature as well.
 If cold eggs are added to the butter, it will make the butter solidify, the butter melts once baked resulting in unsightly tunnels and large holes in the cake.
 To speed up the process of bringing cold eggs to room temperature, soak them in warm water for 10-15 minutes.

 - Cream cheese – use the brick type as cream cheese in a tub is too soft for use in this cake.
 It needs to be softened to a spreadable consistency, microwave it on medium at 8-10 second intervals.